This simple peach blackberry cobbler will melt in your mouth—better make a double batch!

 3. You can make this cobbler out of just about any kind of fruit on hand, fresh or frozen.

-I’ve made peach, blueberry, strawberry, pear/raspberry, peach/blackberry, mixed berry … endless possibilities!
+I’ve made peach, blueberry, strawberry, pear/raspberry, peach/blackberry, mixed berry … even apple-cinnamon!
+There are endless combo possibilities.

 4. If you’re low on fruit, just go high on batter—it’s so yummy!